 Establishing the Business Ethics Center (1993)

 I established the Business Ethics Center with a professor friend, Jozsef Kindler.
 Kindler was trained in engineering but became a leading figure in management and applied social science methodology.
-He had (and still has) a broad humanistic background and a strong religious conviction.
+He had a broad humanistic background and a strong Catholic conviction.
 Both of us were working at the Department of Business Economics of the Budapest University of Economic Sciences (now Corvinus University of Budapest).

-We decided to establish the Business Ethics Center.
+We decided to establish the Business Ethics Center at our university.
 We invited well-known scholars to serve as members on the International Advisory Board of our center.
 They included Edwin M. Epstein (University of California at Berkeley), Stefano Zamagni (University of Bologna) and Henk van Luijk (European Business Ethics Network).

 To promote the idea of business ethics we published two books in Hungarian in 1993.
 Our book entitled Ethics in the Economy, is the first comprehensive presentation of the state of the art of business ethics in Hungarian.
 The volume contains classic papers in business ethics.
 Contributions include the following: “Individual Freedom as Social Commitments” by Amartya Sen, “The I & We Paradigm” by Amitai Etzioni, “Ethics in the Market Economy” by Peter Koslowski, “Moral and Economic Welfare” by Tibor Scitovsky, “Can a Corporation Have Conscience?” by Kenneth E. Goodpaster and John B. Matthews, “Conflict and Consensus: Ethics as Shared Value Horizon in Strategic Planning” by Peter Pruzan and Ole Thyssen, and “Stakeholder Management” by Edward R. Freeman.
 The book served as a textbook in business ethics at different Hungarian universities for many years.

 We also published the Hungarian version of the book Social and Ethical Aspects of Economics, produced by the Pontifical Council for Justice and Peace in Rome.
 The book was edited by Ignazio Musu (University of Venice) and Stefano Zamagni (University of Bologna).
 It contains contributions made by world-renowned scholars in a colloquium in the Vatican.
-Contributors include Nobel Prize-winning economists Kenneth J. Arrow (“Moral Thinking and Economic Interaction”), Robert E. Lucas (“Ethics, Economic Policy and the Understanding of Economic Development”) and Amartya Sen (“Some Contemporary Economic and Social Issues”).
-The book demonstrates that ethics is an undeniable aspect of economics,with great social importance.
+Contributors include Nobel Prize-winning economists Kenneth J. Arrow, Robert E. Lucas, and Amartya Sen. The book demonstrates that ethics is an undeniable aspect of economics, with great social importance.

 Alternative Economics (1994-1995)